zetroll/BitNet/README.md

 ### Build from source

 > [!IMPORTANT]
-> If you are using Windows, please remember to always use a Developer Command Prompt / PowerShell for VS2022 for the following commands
+> If you are using Windows, please remember to always use a Developer Command Prompt / PowerShell for VS2022 for the following commands.
+Please refer to the FAQs below if you see any issues.

 1. Clone the repo
 ```bash